snitko/currency-rate/README.md

 In the third case, because Bitstamp doesn't really support direct conversion from USD to EUR, the 1000 will first be converted to BTC, then the BTC amount will be converted to EUR.

-This intrduced the concept of anchor currency.
+This introduced the concept of anchor currency.
 For all Btc adapters in this lib, it's set to BTC by default.
 For all Fiat adapters it's set to USD by default.
 To specify anchor currency manually, simply pass it as another argument, for example: